Keewatin with lead tug Wendy Anne at Mackinaw City.

 When Saturday finally arrived, we were escorted towards Port McNicoll by hundreds of small craft, whistling and tooting, led by the tour boats Miss Midland and Georgian Queen carrying those lucky enough to get on board and the media on the Prescotont, a once Canadian Pacific tug converted into a yacht.
 Our escort CCGS Cape Hurd deployed her zodiacs as a security screen.
 As we sailed into port, a crowd of 7,000 lined the docks of this little village of about 1,200, and we were welcomed by a brass band, a swing band, bagpipes and the 200-strong Port McNicoll Choir, not to mention a helicopter flying overhead to capture our arrival on film.
 The Keewatin was back in her home port, one she had served for more than half a century before going off for safekeeping in Michigan.

-The Keewatin was purchased by Skyline International Development Inc, owners of the King Edward, Pantages and Cosmopolitan Hotels in Toronto, the Deerhurst and Horseshoe resorts in Ontario and the Cleveland Arcade and Renaissance Cleveland Hotel in Ohio.
+The Keewatin was purchased by Skyline International Development Inc, owners of the King Edward, Pantages and Cosmopolitan Hotels in Toronto, the Deerhurst and Horseshoe Valley resorts and Blue Mountain Village in Ontario and the Renaissance Cleveland Hotal and Hyatt Cleveland Arcade in Ohio.

-Ownership of the Keewatin is to be vested in a not for profit corporation called the Diane and R J Peterson Great Lakes Foundation & Keewatin Museum, while a volunteer organization called The Friends of Keewatin is working to raise funds for her rejuvenation.
-She will become the centrepiece of a new waterfront park, and will feature an on board museum and a community events centre in her ‘tweendeck.
+Ownership of the Keewatin was vested in a not for profit corporation called the Diane and R J Peterson Great Lakes Foundation & Keewatin Museum, while a volunteer organization called The Friends of Keewatin is working to raise funds for her upkeep.
+She will become the centrepiece of a new waterfront park, and feature an on board museum in her ‘tweendeck.

 Today nothing remains of the once-substantial Canadian Pacific shipping fleet.
 Its last passenger ship, the Vancouver-based Princess Patricia (another ship on which the author worked while at university) left service in 1981.
 The CP Bermuda bulk fleet was sold off in 1988 and the last of its tankers in 1989.
 The BC railcar ferries were sold to Seaspan International in 1998 and, finally, the CP Ships container ship fleet was merged into Hapag-Lloyd in October 2005.
 The Keewatin, which re-opened in May 2013, is the sole reminder of a shipping legacy that lasted for almost 125 years.